Kim Kardashian & Kanye West Playing Matchmaker For Khloe Following Tristan Thompson Split, Per ‘HL’

 Kim Kardashian and her husband, Kanye West, are ready to find Khloe Kardashian the perfect man.

-According to Hollywood Life, Kim and Kanye are rest to play matchmaker for Khloe following her dramatic split with her baby daddy, Tristan Thompson.
-Sources tell the outlet that the couple known as “Kimye” are planning to find Khloe a great guy to date, when she’s ready, of course.
+According to Hollywood Life, Kim and Kanye are set to play matchmaker for Khloe following her dramatic split with her baby daddy, Tristan Thompson.
+Sources tell the outlet that the couple known as “Kimye” are planning to find Khloe a great guy to date — when she’s ready, of course.

 Kim Kardashian and Kanye West are planning to steer clear of athletes when it comes to Khloe Kardashian’s love life.
-The Keeping Up With the Kardashians star has already been involved with multiple athletes, and those relationships did not end well.
+The Keeping Up with the Kardashians star has already been involved with multiple athletes, and those relationships did not end well.

 Kim and Kanye are now ready to dive into the pool of their single friends in the music business, believing that Khloe could be happy with a musician.